Monday, 11 August 2025

 this was no abstract theology.
 It was hope.

-If Christ has been raised, so will those who remain faithful.
+If Christ has been raised, so will those who remain faithful,

 If Christ lives, then Caesar’s threats are empty.

-Third: the ruler of the kings of the earth.
+describing him as the ruler of the kings of the earth.

 This is breathtaking.